Dates (1 piece) and Coffee (1 Mug (8 Fl Oz))

 How to consume coffee, dates without glucose spikes

-Combine coffee and dates with a source of protein or healthy fats, such as a handful of almonds or a small serving of yogurt, to slow down the absorption of sugars.
+Pair your coffee and dates with a source of protein, such as a handful of almonds or a boiled egg.
+This can help slow the absorption of sugars.

-Reduce the number of dates you consume in one sitting.
-Instead of eating several, try having just one or two dates to minimize the impact on your glucose levels.
+Limit the number of dates you consume in one sitting.
+Consider having just one or two dates to keep sugar intake moderate.

 Stay Hydrated